Our Vision is to promote the shift of Caithness and North Sutherland’s economy to one where sustainability is prioritised.

 The ROSE team

-We are a small team of part time volunteers that believe passionately that sustainability is the right vehicle to achieve balance across the four pillars.
+ROSE Sustainability Ltd is the company that enables the ROSE Project to operate on a commercial basis, making profit to reinvest into our products and services.
+We are a small core team who believe passionately that sustainability is the right vehicle to achieve balance across the four pillars.

 Simon Middlemas, OBE

-An ex-Royal Navy submariner and ex-Managing Director of the decommissioning nuclear site at Dounreay in Caithness, Simon has lived in the region for over 20 years.
-He works part time now in support of socio economics in the Caithness and North Sutherland region and is on several Boards in the area.
-Long term friend of Julian, he is a late comer to the concept of sustainability, but is now an advocate and made the connection with the economic regeneration activities already being undertaken by CNSRP.
-Simon is the Project Manager for the ROSE project.
+An ex Royal Navy submariner, Managing Director of the decommissioning nuclear site at Dounreay in Caithness and UK Projects MD of Cavendish Nuclear Ltd, Simon has lived in the region for over 20 years.
+For the last 9 years he has worked part time in support of socio economics in the Caithness and North Sutherland region and is on several Boards in the area.
+Long term friend of Julian, he is a late comer to the concept of sustainability, but is now an advocate having made the connection with the economic regeneration activities already being undertaken by the Caithness and North Sutherland Regeneration Partnership.
+Simon is on several local Boards and is the Manager and a Director of ROSE Sustainability.

 Dr Julian Harrop

 Julian has lived in the Region for over 20 years and works for Arch Henderson, a Scottish Structural and Civil engineering consultancy at the MoD Vulcan nuclear site in Caithness, which is in the process of decommissioning.
 Julian came up with the ROSE concept when writing his thesis on sustainability in the built environment.
 He believes that sustainability / sustainable development, following the four pillared approach is the only possible way that we can all have a secure future on a local and global scale.
-Julian deals with all the product and expert support development.
+Julian deals with all the product and expert support development and is part owner of the ROSE Sustainability.

-Alison has lived and worked in Caithness since 2006 and works with Julian for Arch Henderson, a Scottish Structural and Civil engineering consultancy at the MoD Vulcan nuclear site in Caithness, which is in the process of decommissioning.
-As far as possible, she has been making sustainable lifestyle choices at home for several years.
-Although she has always had an interest in environmental issues, her young daughter and her daughters future has been a huge catalyst for her involvement in ROSE and helping work towards a sustainable future.
-Alison is leading on all administrative and support activities.
+Living and working in Caithness since 2006, Alison works with Julian for Arch Henderson, a Scottish Structural and Civil engineering consultancy at the MoD Vulcan nuclear site in Caithness, which is in the process of decommissioning.
+A keen interest in environmental issues, she has been making sustainable lifestyle choices at home for several years, spurred on by her young daughters future, which has been a huge catalyst for her involvement in ROSE.
+Alison is leading on all administrative and support activities and is a Director of ROSE Sustainability.

 Caithness and Sutherland are characterised by a rich history, rugged landscapes and extensive coastline as well as being home to the Flow country, the largest peat bog wetland area in Europe and carbon sink of international importance.
 The population of Caithness and Sutherland is around 38,000 (2018 mid-year estimate from Highland Council was 38,267), spread around a sparsely populated 2,646 square miles with a working population of ~17,000.
 The majority of these citizens live in the Dounreay travel to work area, a region termed Caithness and North Sutherland.